nkhil/docker-basics/README.md

 # - Running your image with -d runs the container in detached
 # mode leaving the container running in the background.

+# Explore the file system of an image
+docker run -it <image-name> sh

 # List containers
 $ docker ps